amroczeK/hs2-thrift/README.md

 Hive connection error : TProtocolException: Required field operationHandle is unset!
 // Make sure that the SQL query you are sending is valid and connecting to the correct DB.
 ```

+#### Credits
+This project is largely based off of the work done by user SistemaStrategy (https://github.com/SistemaStrategy/HiveThrift), with my own modifications and improvements to the code and result output.
+More changes and improvements will be made to my version in the future.